azurecitadel/azurecitadel/content/network/privatelink/service.md

 1. Deploy

+   The deployment assumes that you have a default public SSH key at ~/.ssh/id-rsa.pub.

+   If you do not then you can create one with `ssh-keygen -t rsa`.

+   Deploy the base resources:

     ```bash
     terraform apply --auto-approve
     ```

     The deployment should only take a few moments, and the `terraform output` displays the VM names and their IP addresses.

+    Example output:

     ```text
     vms = [